A Tale of Love and Darkness (film): Plot

 Soon afterward, civil war erupts between Arabs and Jews in Palestine.
-Amos's father enlists to fight in the war, while Amos and other children are recruited to gather bottles for 'cocktails' and bags for sand for the war effort.
+Amos' father enlists to fight in the war, while Amos and other children are recruited to gather bottles for 'cocktails' and bags for sand for the war effort.
 One of Fania's friends is killed by a Palestinian sniper while she is hanging up her family's laundry.

 Although the war soon ends in defeat for the Arabs, Fania falls into major depression and becomes unable to sleep or eat.
 Amos and Arieh try their best to hide her depression from their friends and family.
 While taking anti-depressants, Fania abruptly becomes her former, more lively self and begins to act normally with her husband and son.
 During a meal at a restaurant, however, she relapses once more.
 Saying that he doesn't know how to help her, Arieh sends Fania to her sisters in Tel Aviv.
 Despite her sisters' efforts to lift her spirits, Fania commits suicide by a deliberate overdose in 1952.
 In voiceover, Amos expresses a belief that his mother felt so much pain that she had come to see death as a lover with whom she longed to unite herself.